mmul-it/training/MMUL-OA-01/Exercise.016.md

 # Exercise 016 - Create an ImageStream for nginx:alpine and verify available images

-1. Login as kubeadmin and check if there are an ImageStream and and Image for nginx:alpine;
+1. Login as kubeadmin and check if there is an ImageStream and an Image for nginx:alpine container;

 2. Write the yaml for a new ImageStream named 'nginx' which provides the nginx:alpine image;